 B-307: Labor Market Information

-Boards must ensure that Workforce Solutions Office staff is versed in the use of Texas Rapid Access to Career and Economic Resources (TRACER) and Systems for Application, Verification, Eligibility, Referral and Reporting (SOCRATES) to analyze local labor markets to do the following:
+Boards must ensure that Workforce Solutions Office staff is versed in the use of Texas Labor Market and Career Information (LMCI)to analyze local labor markets to do the following:

 Determine employer needs

-Determine emerging, targeted, and high-demand occupations
+Determine emerging, target, and in-demand occupations

-Identify employment opportunities that will allow participants to meet the goal of 80 percent wage replacement of the wages of their trade-affected employment
+Identify employment opportunities that will allow participants to meet the goal of 80 percent wage replacement of the wages of their Trade-affected employment

 Identify employer-based training opportunities, such as OJT or customized training

-Labor market information analysis and the job seeker’s job search experience are important factors in the development of the REP.
+Labor market information (LMI) analysis and the job seeker’s job search experience are important factors in the development of the REP.

-Note: Staff may use other available labor market information tools from the U.S. Department of Labor or tools unique to the workforce area.
+Note: Staff may use other available labor market information tools from the US Department of Labor or tools unique to the workforce area.

 B-307.a: Labor Market Information

-Labor Market and Career Information provides the following five basic Internet programs containing useful data and statistics:
+LMI provides the following six internet programs containing useful data and statistics:

-Covered Employment and Wages Program—collects information from many Texas employers

-Current Employment Statistics Program—produces current employment and wage data

-Local Area Unemployment Statistics Program—generates total employment, unemployment, and unemployment rates

-Occupational Employment Statistics Program—develops occupational profiles by industry

-Mass Layoff Statistics Program—gathers information from employers that recently had large layoffsAccess on the Internet.

-B-407.b: SOCRATES

-SOCRATES is a tool to assist Workforce Solutions Office staff in performing regional labor market analysis.
-Staff may use it to generate lists of targeted industries and targeted occupations.
-SOCRATES is also excellent for researching regional labor markets in Texas and identifying occupational training possibilities.
-Using information gathered from SOCRATES helps focus a dislocated worker’s job search.

-Access SOCRATES on the Internet.
+LMI—provides time series labor market data and inquiry capabilities for the labor force, employment/unemployment estimates, industry and occupational projections, and occupational wage data.

+Labor Analysis—provides insight into the labor supply and labor demand.

+Wages—provides wages by workforce area, Metropolitan Statistical Area, and state employment projections.

+AutoCoder—matches job titles or descriptions with Standard Occupation Classification codes.

+Skills to Work—translates military experience and training into skill states that may be used to develop a résumé

+Monthly Help Wanted Online—provides real-time LMI and employment trends for jobs in the state.

+For more information, see Texas Labor Market Information.

 B-308: Moving to Basic Individualized Services

 Boards must ensure that after initial assessment, background information, labor market information, and identification of whether suitable employment is available, Workforce Solutions Office staff moves on to one of the following steps for the TAA customer: